EMBL-EBI-GCA/gca_hipsci_website/data/_posts/1111-11-11-navigation.md

 their signup page.
 You must also install the [Globus Connect Personal software](https://support.globus.org/entries/24044351) and setup a personal endpoint to download the data too.

-The HipSci end point is one of several EMBL-EBI hosted end points and is called ebi#hipsci
+HipSci data are available from the end point ebi#public, which is one of several end points hosted by EMBL-EBI.

 When you have setup your personal end point you should be able to start a transfer using their web front end.